 - Your lawn dries out quickly: If you notice that your lawn doesn’t stay very moist after a rainfall or after it’s watered, it could have thatch build-up.
 Your lawn will also probably feel spongy if this is the case.

-At Buffalo Lawn & Landscape, we recommend that your lawn be aerated once a year to maximize the benefits of this service.
+At Buffalo Lawn & Pest Services, we recommend that your lawn be aerated once a year to maximize the benefits of this service.

 What Happens If You Don’t Aerate Your Lawn

 Some may think that they can get away with not performing this crucial service, but there will be detrimental effects to your lawn without aeration.
 Grass will grow unevenly since nutrients, light, air, and water can’t flow freely.
 You may also see your grass lose its green color, and it won’t be as strong, which means there’s a greater risk of succumbing to fungal diseases or insect infestations.